Jean-Baptiste Bagaza: Dictatorship

 Under Bagaza, a programme of economic modernization was begun to allow the emergence of small-scale capitalist agriculture, involving the construction of two new hydroelectric dams which still form the basis for Burundi's energy infrastructure.
 He also initiated road building programs, expanded the availability of drinking water, and developed a port on Lake Tanganyika.
 His infrastructure investments helped to shape Burundi's export ecenomy which came to rely on coffee, tea and sugar.
 He remained well remembered for his infrastructure improvements and development projects in Burundi.
 (Note: This is also reflected in popular culture, with a Burundian joke being: "Bagaza built the roads, Buyoya made the speed bumps and Frodebu created the potholes.")
 Internationally, Bagaza successfully maneuvered between different political factions, securing economic aid from the Western Bloc, the Eastern Bloc, China, and the Arab world.
 He expelled the large Congolese migrant community from Burundi, claiming that they had just decided to leave on their own.

+Visit of Jean-Baptiste Bagaza, President and Minister for Defence of Brurundi, to the CEC.

 In 1979, the Supreme Revolutionary Council dissolved.
 Afterward, the once-powerful Union for National Progress (Union pour le Progrès national, UPRONA) political party experienced a resurgence and became the "all-embracing, strongly structured instrument of political mobilization" for the Bagaza regime.
 UPRONA's growing role in the government was spearheaded by its general-secretary Emile Mworoha who became the second most powerful person in the country after Bagaza.
 Lemarchand judged that many innovations of Bagaza's regime could be credited to Mworoha.
 However, not all of the government's efforts were popular.
 Bagaza pushed for the "villagization" of Burundi's rural areas, seeking to collect the common hamlets of the countryside into larger, concentrated villages.
 This policy partially sought to increase agriculture efficiency, but also allowed for any easier control of the rural population.
 The villagization was highly unpopular.
 Coinciding with these attempts at greater rural control, Bagaza gradually started an anti-clerical campaign from 1977/78, as the Catholic Church in Burundi expanded its literary classes for children as well as the inama sahwaniya, grassroots discussion groups overseen by rural parishes.
 These Church-sponsored measures mainly benefited poor Hutu.
 Bagaza's regime thus regarded them as attempts to undermine the dominance of the state as well as the Tutsi elite, responding with anti-clerical policies.

 Location of Burundi in Central Africa.